ichiro-takahashi/snclass/README.md

 You need to make input data (HDF5 format) to learn a classifier/regression model.

 The input data (HDF5 format) are made from the two tables (csv files);
 one is flux data table and the other is meta data table.
-The structures of the tables are as follows.
+The structures of the tables are as follows:
-You save the tables as csv (comma separated values) format.
-A compressed file of sample dataset (Simdataset_HSC_sample.tar.gz) is available.
-It contains a flux data table and meta data table of 100,000 simulated supernovae for the classification of the HSC survey data.

 **flux data table**